 Taygete: The Shining Nymph of the Pleiades

 In the glittering tapestry of Greek mythology, Taygete stands as one of the seven Pleiades, the divine daughters of the Titan Atlas and the Oceanid Pleione.
-Her name, meaning "the long-necked" or "she of Mount Taygetus," connects her to the rugged peaks of the Peloponnese, where she was worshipped as a nymph of great beauty and grace.
+Her name, meaning "the long-necked" or "she of Mount Taygetus," connects her to the rugged peaks of the Peloponnese, where she was worshiped as a nymph of great beauty and grace.

 Mythology and Divine Connections